How to write a clinical research resume

 conducted by Example Clinical Research.

 7. Demonstrate your knowledge of the drug development and clinical trials process.
 This should be right up at the top of your resume in the ‘profile’ section so that a quick scan for keywords at least puts you in the ‘maybe’ pile right at the start.
-If you can afford to complete a formal certification program in ICH-GCP, list it among your certifications; if not, complete a self-study online or by reading and make note of it on your resume.
-Don’t go overboard here; include a couple of good resources that you have studied carefully but not a comprehensive bibliography of everything you’ve ever read on the subject.
+If you can afford to complete classes or a certified ICH-GCP training program, list it among your credentials; if not, complete a self-study of ICH-GCP online or by reading and make note of it on your resume.
+Don’t go overboard here; you could include a couple of good resources that you have studied carefully but not a comprehensive bibliography of everything you’ve ever read on the subject.

 For example: